Itzalive/NameParserSharp/README.md

 Assert.IsTrue(jfk == jfk_alt);
 ```

 NameParserSharp implements the functionality of the Python project on which it is based in a C# idiomatic way.
-It also,

-* eliminates nearly all regular expressions for efficiency
-* adds unit tests
-* improves nickname handling to expand delimiters: `John (Jack) Torrence` == `John 'Jack' Torrence` == `John "Jack" Torrence`
-* parses out multiple names from a single string as you might expect, as in `mr john and mrs jane doe`

 NameParserSharp is available as a NuGet package: `Install-Package NameParserSharp`